 The Law Enforcement Officers' Dependents Scholarship (LEO) provides a waiver of tuition, fees, and room at any public college, university, or technical institute in Arkansas for dependents and spouses of Arkansas law enforcement officers, some Highway and Transportation Department employees, and other public employees, who were killed or permanently disabled in the line of duty.
-Application deadlines are June 1 and November 1.
+Application deadline is June 1.

 Military Dependent’s Scholarship

 The Military Dependent’s Scholarship Program provides a waiver of tuition, fees, and on-campus room and board to full-time students at any public college, university, or technical institute in Arkansas for dependents and spouses of Arkansans who were killed or missing in action or who were prisoners of war or who are totally and permanently disabled.
 All applicants must also apply for and show acceptance or denial of the Federal dependent's Educational Assistance Program.
-Application deadlines are June 1 and November 1.
+Application deadline is June 1.

 Teacher Opportunity Program (TOP)

 The TOP program offers reimbursement grants to cover tuition and fees for up to six hours per fiscal year to current Arkansas teachers seeking to further their education..

 The State Teacher Education Program (STEP) provides Federal student loan repayment grants of up to $7,000 to Arkansas residents who earned a teaching degree after 4/1/2004, are teaching in a public school in a geographical and/or subject shortage area or who are minorities.
 Application deadline is June 1.